climate-product-leaders/website/courses.markdown

 ### Climate-Conscious Product Management

+This four-week online course outlines techniques that product and sustainability professionals can take to measure and reduce emissions from their products.

 Contact us [hey@climateproductleaders.org](mailto:hey@climateproductleaders.org) if you’re interested in having this workshop at your organization.

 ### Sustainable AI for Product Managers

+This four-week course equips product folks with tools, and strategies to mitigate AI’s climate impact, optimize AI products for sustainability, and implement responsible, energy-efficient AI technologies.

 Contact us [hey@climateproductleaders.org](mailto:hey@climateproductleaders.org) if you’re interested in having this workshop at your organization.